waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 # Project Digest Readme

+{{ header }}

 The files in this directory contain sensor data and the associated meta-data that will enable parsing the sensor values.

 ## Overview

 This sensor data digest contains the following files:

 * `data.csv` - Sensor data.
-* `metadata/nodes.csv` - Nodes metadata.
+* `nodes.csv` - Nodes metadata.
-* `metadata/sensors.csv` - Sensor metadata.
+* `sensors.csv` - Sensor metadata.
+* `provenance.csv` - Provenance metadata.

 These files will be described in-depth in the following sections.